Artificial hip joint: When is the right time?

 Symptoms and signs: When is an artificial hip joint necessary?

-The so-called “red flags” help to identify whether hip surgery is necessary.
-These signs may indicate critical wear and tear of the hip joint and should be taken seriously.
-Here are the main warning signs:
+So-called "red flags" help identify whether hip surgery is necessary.
+These signs can indicate critical wear and tear of the hip joint and should be taken seriously.
+Here are the most important warning signs:

 1. Chronic pain

-A constant feeling of pain in the hip region, which also occurs when resting or at night, is a main sign of a serious joint disease.
-Particularly typical are:
+Persistent pain in the hip region, even during rest or at night, is a major sign of a serious joint condition.
+Particularly typical symptoms include:

-• Groin pain: Pain in the groin or thigh that increases with walking movements.
+• Groin pain: Pain in the groin area or thigh that increases with walking movements.

-• Radiating pain: Pain that radiates to the knee or lower back.
+• Radiating pain: Discomfort that radiates into the knee or lower back.

 2. Mobility restrictions